 The Bushraki are furious, and contemplate simply attacking the Ishvana's other forces on the spot.
 Instead, they bide their time, battling the Ishvana's enemies during those initial battles, waiting for the right time to turn against the Ishvana and begin slaughtering Sa'hak-ren.

 That time came when the Jin, fleeing their mad Godking and his alliance with the Ishvana, entered Starmourn, and this war like a hammer striking a forge.
 The Ishvana forces were heavily damaged, and the Bushraki took this moment to betray the Ishvana, secretly negotiating with the Celestines and Song for amnesty in return.

 The Jin and the Bushraki additions began to turn the tide of the war.
-Further, in a surprise, fleets from both the Selassian Dynasty and the Ibyssian Brotherhood arrived.
+Further, in a surprise, fleets from both the Zinari Imperium and the Ibyssian Brotherhood arrived.
 Together, they were able to push back the Ishvana, though as was later discovered, the Ishvana had succeeded in its plan to kidnap thousands of kith users.